Frederick's of Hollywood: History and operations

 In 2015, the company closed its stores and again filed for Chapter 11 bankruptcy.
 Its brand and online operations were acquired by Authentic Brands Group.
-The company announced it would be online only, with possible future plans to create products for sale in department stores and other retail outlets.
+The company announced it would be online only, with possible plans to create products for sale in department stores and other retail outlets.

 In 2018, the company's online operations were acquired by the Naked Brand Group Inc.

+Some of the lingerie worn by the 1950s pin-up Bettie Page was from Frederick's of Hollywood.